Houseplant Light Requirement Calculator

 After you press the button, the calculator returns a short recommendation.
 A favorable result means the pairing is generally sensible.
 A cautionary result means the spot may still work, but you may need to soften the light with a sheer curtain, move the plant a little farther from the glass, or add a grow light if the window is too dim.
 The message is intentionally concise so you can make a quick decision, but the sections below explain the logic in more detail.

-Light powers photosynthesis, the process plants use to turn light energy into sugars that support growth, maintenance, and flowering.
-Indoors, light is usually the limiting factor.
+In this houseplant light calculator, light matters because it powers photosynthesis and determines how fast a plant can grow indoors.
 Watering mistakes are common, but many watering problems are really light problems in disguise.
 A plant in dim light uses water slowly, so the soil stays wet longer.
 A plant in strong light uses water faster and may dry out quickly.
 That is why the right light level affects not only growth but also how often you water, how compact the plant stays, and whether it keeps its color and shape.

 Too little light often causes slow growth, long stretched stems, smaller leaves, weak variegation, and a general leaning toward the window.
 Too much light can cause bleached patches, crispy edges, or sunburn on leaves that are not adapted to direct sun.
 The goal is not simply to give every plant the brightest possible spot.
 The goal is to match the plant’s natural tolerance to the kind of light your home can provide.

-Most common houseplants can be grouped into three broad categories.
+This houseplant light calculator groups plants into three broad categories because that is how most care labels are written and how most placement decisions begin.
 These are not perfect scientific classes, but they are useful for everyday placement decisions.

 Low-light plants tolerate dimmer indoor conditions better than most.
 That does not mean they want darkness.
 It means they can continue functioning in softer, indirect light where a sun-loving plant would weaken.
 Snake plant, pothos, ZZ plant, and cast iron plant are classic examples.
 They often do well near north-facing windows or farther back from brighter windows.